 Campfire Rocky Road Brownies

 Deep Fried S’mores

-These Deep Fried S’mores take the traditional s’more to an all new level!
-If you are a melted chocolate and gooey marshmallow inside a graham cracker you are sure to love these!
+These Deep Fried S'mores take the traditional s'more to an all new level!
+If you love melty chocolate and gooey marshmallows inside graham crackers, you'll love these!

+Campfire Rocky Road Brownies